kitttn/temptest/Quick-Start-Guide.md

 The resulting ELF file for the SVC will be generated here:
 `$HOME/nuttx/build/ara-svc-bdb2a/images/nuttx`

-While the build instructions provided in this Quick Start guide are sufficient for basic use of your BDB, for additional information regarding the firmware build process, you can consult [building the code](Building-the-Code).
+While the build instructions provided in this Quick Start guide are sufficient for basic use of your BDB, for additional information regarding the firmware build process you can consult [building the code](Building-the-Code).

 --------------------------------------------------------------